KunalSharma7869/Product-Sales-Analysis-Power---Bi-/README.md

 **Report has multiple section's from where you can manage the data, like :**

-- Report data can be sliced by Segments, Country and Year to show particular data.
+- Report data can be sliced by Country,product and segment to show particular data visualization.

 - Report has cards showing Total Units Sold, Total Gross Sale and Total Profit.